Back

 Show me what you’ve got

 It is not enough to find a NYC angel investor.
-To get investment and start the project, you need to present your idea and prove its efficiency.
-There are various approaches to completing this task, but the best one is to build an MVP app.
+To get investment and start the project, you must present your idea and prove its efficiency.
+There are various approaches to completing this task, but the best one is building an MVP app.
 Minimum Viable Product is a version of your app that includes only core features.
 If investors like your MVP, they will probably want to give you the funds.

 We’ve collected 3 tips to use on the MVP presentation.
 It helps you get ready for the pitch.